Currency:USD $

 While the idea of a ghost player might seem innovative, it is not entirely new.
 We've seen similar concepts in games like Mario, with its Super Guide feature.
 Moreover, racing games often use ghost cars to show players the perfect path.
 Notably, the PS5 generation has advanced accessibility features, including puzzle skips in some first-party titles.

 However, there are considerable hurdles for this patent.
-The World Intellectual Property Organization (WIPO) evaluates prior art to ensure the uniqueness of a patent.
+The World Intellectual Property Organization (WIPO) evaluates prior art to verify the uniqueness of a patent.
 Since game mechanics and mathematical expressions can't usually be patented, Sony hinges this proposal on their innovative AI application.
 The AI aims to dynamically interact with complex game environments, like those in big-budget PlayStation titles, which don't rely on straightforward paths.

 How the AI Learns